feststelltaste/awesome-software-analytics/readme.md

 Activities that let you experience Software Analytics all by yourself.

-- [Markus Harrer: Software Analytics Workshop (2019)](https://github.com/feststelltaste/software-analytics-workshop) - a repository with a guided tour through first software analysis using Data Science approaches und tools.
+- [Markus Harrer: Software Analytics Workshop (2019)](https://github.com/feststelltaste/software-analytics-workshop-guided) - a repository with a guided tour through first software analysis using Data Science approaches und tools.
+- [Markus Harrer: Software Analytics Katas (2021)](https://github.com/feststelltaste/software-analytics-katas) - small challenges designed to train analytical thinking and the use of data-driven software analysis techniques.

 ## Lists of Tools